A Look at the Relationship between

 This brings up the point of values – the things and ways people take and consider as important.
 There are two views on how technology and values are related.
 One way is “where technology influences values (the Marxist thesis) or the way values impede or foster technological growth (the approach of Max Weber).”
 17 Why is values important?
 Because they define the culture and the norms of the society.
 However, though it is not clear which is dominant, it is true that they are both interdependent.
 In regard to the example with video games, the kids took value in these tech wonders and then technology followed upon it.
 However, it must NOT be forgotten that it was the technology that began the video game saga from the beginning.

-What’s more, the modern technology takes over and infect the ways of high culture and leisure is powerful.
+What’s more, the modern technology takes over and infect the ways of high culture and leisure which is powerful.
 18 Such is the case with information highways.
 Not just the computers, but the cellular phones and faxes.
 I found my friends who are in “high” culture with cellular phones, e-mails, and even with faxes!
 They have become a trend with the high class.
 It seems like without them, certain kinds of people will look at you differently, not keeping in touch with the present but being buried in the past.
 So, is the progress (and following it) the only way?
 There is constant emphasis on a view that one needs to continuously keep up-to-date or the society will mock and reject the person.
 And because of this thought process, the society values the technology.
 It may not necessarily know what it is that they are taking values, but it encourages the technological advances.
 This is that deeper reason for existence of progress.
 People continue to desire to see new things and means of doing things.
 It is like an addiction that never knows when to stop.

 And then, the wanting of profits, and money, comes in.
 Durbin emphasizes the point that “technology values profits, so technologists value innovations.”
 19 This is saying that as long as humans have greed, there will definitely be technological progresses.
 And knowing the human nature, greed will never disappear from the mankind.
 Braun supports this idea even more strongly.
 He believes that technology CREATES wealth.
 20

-Then, Rammert provided the “social dynamics of technology development.”
+This is where media plays a vital role.
+Ellul supports in this that televisions, computer super highways, commercials and advertising.
+The video games of kids’ favorite shows, ad on a sports car, and phone shopping network, it is all a part of playing with out minds to buy and to like the item… even if it didn’t talk about the item itself.
+21 Then, Rammert provided the “social dynamics of technology development.”
 This was a continuation of Marcuse’s theory that “modern technology grew out of domination, Rammert conceived of technical development as a sociohistorical process of increasing reliance on technology, one in which economic interests, constellations of political power, and cultural values come into play and are thereby simultaneously changed.”
 22 It is interesting to see, but not surprising, that politics come into play.
 This is quite easy to see once military comes into view, for military is sub-branch of government.
 The developments on planes were primarily from the wars that were fought during the World Wars that “forced” the nation to advance.
-The Apollo project was hurried because the government wanted to insure its public that it was ahead of the Russians and to get the public’s approval (though NASA had other plans, as we know).
+The Apollo project was hurried because the government wanted to ensure its public that it was ahead of the Russians and to get the public’s approval (though NASA had other plans, as we know).

 In terms of progress once again, which is the ultimate question to be answered, Ellul, the leading interdisciplinary sociologist on technology, speaks on how all technical progress has its price.
 The very costly price is the rural depopulation along with the destruction of rural workers.
 23 Ellul also points out the case of exhaustion.
 He definitely relates nervous tensions among people to the case of technical progress.
 In addition to that, there are other costs such as functional constraints.
 24 Ellul points out the great costs such as pollution and the fact, according to him anyway, that technical progress raises more, larger, and more dangerous problems that it solves.
 25